 The modular stainless steel belt conveyor platform, WLX, received an “Honorable Mention” in the Red Dot Award: Product Design 2016.
 More than 5,200 products and innovations from 57 nations had registered for the award.

 With 41 experts from all around the world - freelance designers, design professors and specialist journalists – the Red Dot Award guarantees qualified and unbiased judging power.
-With more than 5,000 products to compete against, stainless steel wide belt conveyor, WLX stood out with its good, purposeful design.
+With more than 5,000 products to compete against, FlexLink’s stainless steel wide belt conveyor, WLX stood out with its good, purposeful design.

-The in stainless steel approaches several aspects that are essential to the entire scope of food production.
+The WLX wide modular belt conveyor in stainless steel approaches several aspects that are essential to the entire scope of food production.
 Operators appreciate the high level of safety, the low noise level and the easiness in operation, in particular the cleaning procedure.
 The integrated lifting chain function creates easy access and a good overview of all internal parts of the conveyor.